 On enterprise pricing: The AWS Marketplace list prices for enterprise tiers tend to match the annual salary of a US-based Senior Data Engineer.
 These are list prices — vendors negotiate, and multi-year contracts typically get meaningful discounts.

 Snowflake-native options: Some tools run entirely inside your Snowflake account without requiring credentials or data to leave the warehouse.
 Metaplane supports Snowflake native monitoring.
-Ataccama offers Data Quality Gates for Snowflake.
+Ataccama ONE offers Data Quality Gates for Snowflake.
 Unravel has a Snowflake Native App for cost and performance optimization.
 Sifflet accepts Snowflake credits.